England-Devon Flag

 Generic, sweet, imported base wine is infused with herbs and caffeine and at 15% ABV, that's what's thought to account for some, well, 'over-excitedness' in young people, particularly in and around the Glasgow area.

 This bunch of Benedictines are just another order who have form with the booze.
-The blokes of Burnley are the world's biggest consumers of the French produced liqueur Bénédictine, the taste acquired during World War I by Lancashire regiments posted over there[1].
+The blokes of Burnley are the world's biggest consumers of the French produced liqueur Bénédictine, the taste acquired during World War I by Lancashire regiments posted over there and yes, SlyBob have seen that episode of QI, as well.

 It's not known why Buckfast™ has been adopted, particularly in and around the Glasgow area, but, it has to be said, it really is rather moreish.